-The Office for Institutional Advancement is responsible for assessments of the Development operation, the Alumni/CMR Office, and the PR Office.
+The Office for Institutional Advancement is responsible for assessments of the Institutional Advancement Office.

 Each year a Director assessment is completed.
-These are face-to-face meetings with a completed assessment form to review with the Directors of the Office of Institutional Development, the Public Relations Office, and the Alumni/CMR Office.
+These are face-to-face meetings with a completed assessment form to review with the Director of Donor Relations, the Director of Development

+Public Relations Office, and the Director of Development Services.
 Each Director's assessment form is designed with the senior staff member's duties in mind.